-This post may include affiliate links, which means I earn a small commision (at no extra cost to you) if you click and buy through them.
-Thank you for supporting the free content on this site (and feeding my alarmingly obsessive Nutella addiction.)
+This post may include affiliate links, which means I earn a small commission (at no extra cost to you) if you click and buy through them.

 We have made a habit of going up mountains with absolutely no planning.
-(If you missed it, last time we decided to go up Mont Blanc in France.
+(If you missed it, last trip we decided to go up Mont Blanc in France.
 On a whim.
 Without proper clothing.
 In order to pass on an elephant… (we have a weird life).
-You can read all about it by clicking below.)

 This time, our trip didn’t involve a random hitch-hiker and an elephant trinket.
 This time it was PLANNED! *Gasp* By which I mean we’d bought coats.
 And gloves.

 We visited Zugspitze as part of our motorhome tour of Germany.
 Between Neuschwanstein Castle and here we’d had an amazing night camping under the stars on a dried out river bed in Austria, with no other soul around for miles- except for a load of wolves.
 We had a campfire and drone shots.
 It was magical.
 (More coming on that later)

 We set off from Austria bright and early the next morning, heading for the highest mountain in Germany- Zugspitze!

 Zugspitze is the highest mountain in Germany and often ranked as one of the best places to visit in Germany.
 But half of it is in Austria.
 And it’s NOT the highest mountain in Austria.
 Oh no, not even close.
 The highest mountain in Austria is GrossGlockner, standing proudly at 3798m.